-Strip searches at Riverside Community College District Safety and Police Department facilities shall be conducted as follows (28 CFR 115.115; Penal Code § 4030):
+If strip searches are conducted at county jail: (28 CFR 115.115; Penal Code § 4030):

 - (a) Written authorization from the Sergeant shall be obtained prior to the strip search. - (b) All members involved with the strip search shall be of the same sex as the individual being searched, unless the search is conducted by a medical practitioner. - (c) All strip searches shall be conducted in a professional manner under sanitary conditions and in a secure area of privacy so that it cannot be observed by those not participating in the search.
-The search shall not be reproduced through a visual or sound recording. - (d) Whenever possible, a second member of the same sex should also be present during the search, for security and as a witness to the finding of evidence. - (e) Members conducting a strip search shall not touch the breasts, buttocks, or genitalia of the individual being searched. - (f) The primary member conducting the search shall prepare a written report to include: - 1.
+The search shall not be reproduced through a visual or sound recording. - (d) Whenever possible, a second member of the same sex should also be present during the search, for security and as a witness to the finding of evidence. - (e) Members conducting a strip search shall not touch the breasts, buttocks or genitalia of the individual being searched. - (f) The primary member conducting the search shall prepare a written report to include: - 1.
 The facts that led to the decision to perform a strip search. - 2.
 The reasons less intrusive methods of searching were not used or were insufficient. - 3.
 The written authorization for the search, obtained from the Sergeant. - 4.
 The name of the individual who was searched. - 5.
 The name and sex of the members who conducted the search. - 6.
-The name, sex, and role of any person present during the search. - 7.
-The time and date of the search.
+The name, sex and role of any person present during the search. - 7.
+The time and date of the search. - 8.
+The place at which the search was conducted.

-- 8. The place at which the search was conducted. - 9.
-A list of the items, if any, that were recovered. - 10.
-The facts upon which the member based the member's belief that the individual was concealing a weapon or contraband. - (g) No member should view an individual's private underclothing, buttocks, genitalia, or breasts while that individual is showering, performing bodily functions, or changing clothes, unless the individual would otherwise qualify for a strip search.
-However, if serious hygiene or health issues make it reasonably necessary to assist the individual with a shower or a change of clothes, a supervisor should be contacted to ensure reasonable steps are taken to obtain the individual's consent and/or otherwise protect the individual's privacy and dignity. - (h) If the individual has been arrested for a misdemeanor or infraction offense, the written authorization from the Sergeant shall include specific and articulable facts and circumstances upon which the reasonable suspicion determination for the search was made. - (i) A copy of the written authorization shall be retained and made available upon request to the individual or the individual's authorized representative.
-A record of the time, date, place of the search, the name, and sex of the person conducting the search, and a statement of the results of the search shall also be retained and made available upon request to the individual or the individual's authorized representative.
+- 9. A list of the items, if any, that were recovered. - 10.
+The facts upon which the member based his/her belief that the individual was concealing a weapon or contraband. - (g) No member should view an individual's private underclothing, buttocks, genitalia or female breasts while that individual is showering, performing bodily functions or changing clothes, unless he/she otherwise qualifies for a strip search.
+However, if serious hygiene or health issues make it reasonably necessary to assist the individual with a shower or a change of clothes, a supervisor should be contacted to ensure reasonable steps are taken to obtain the individual's consent and/or otherwise protect his/her privacy and dignity. - (h) If the individual has been arrested for a misdemeanor or infraction offense, the written authorization from the Sergeant shall include specific and articulable facts and circumstances upon which the reasonable suspicion determination for the search was made. - (i) A copy of the written authorization shall be retained and made available upon request to the individual or the individual's authorized representative.
+A record of the time, date, place of the search, the name and sex of the person conducting the search, and a statement of the results of the search shall also be retained and made available upon request to the individual or the individual's authorized representative.